drlippman/IMathAS/readme.md

 - `$CFG['CPS']['leftnavtools']`:  Set to `"limited"` to remove from the course left navigation tools that are also in the top navigation.
 Set to false to remove the entire Tools block from the course left navigation.
 - `$CFG['GEN']['deflicense']`:  The default license for new questions.
 See `/course/moddataset.php` for valid values.
 Defaults to 1 (IMathAS community license).
 - `$CFG['GEN']['defGroupType']`: Set to change the default group type for newly created groups (def: 0)
+- `$CFG['GEN']['allowedImgDomains']`: In the text editor, which domains pasted images are allowed to point to.
+Defaults to host domain and amazonaws.com.
+Set as stringified javascript array like <code>'["site1.com","site2.com"]'</code>

 ### LTI